Supermagnum/Flashlight/README.md

 It also requires a DC- negative connection, take care so the batterys DC+ side cannot get in contact with the PCB's DC- connection/solder pad.

 One leg of the switch must be connected to the endcap.
 The switch may require a small spring so the other leg is in contact with the batterys negative therminal.
+It's also some soldering involved, the legs on the switch,and the wires from the driver PCB is the ones that needs soldering.
+That is four points total.

 It also needs the parts, those are mentioned in the BOM file.